SrgElephant/Schnucks-Coupon-Applier/README.md

   Note: If using Gmail, https://myaccount.google.com/lesssecureapps must be on for the sender.
 OAuth is not currently implemented.

+  Go to https://github.com/settings/tokens and create a token for the webdriver.
+Paste it in.

   Now in the terminal, type

   `python3 sca.py`